 Here’s how it works: there is a selection of factors critical to your operation.
 Usually, it includes user-related segmentation data plus performance metrics.

 These factors are connected with an ad campaign budget and also goal-related metrics.
 This allows us to calculate a variety of possible outcomes and plan out the campaign in the most effective way.

-Decision-making process depends on a clear understanding of possible outcomes.
-Data mining is often used to perform risk assessment and predict possible outcomes in various scenarios.
+The Decision-making process depends on a clear understanding of possible outcomes.
+Data mining is often used to perform a risk assessment and predict possible outcomes in various scenarios.

 In the case of Business Analytics, this provides an additional layer for understanding the possibilities of different options.